 Risk Committees and/or Boards within the Group oversee the risk assessment process applied by the business which includes an assessment of tax risks.

-As far as possible, through the activities of its Boards, Committees and personnel responsible for tax matters, the Group seeks to reduce or eliminate the level of tax risk arising from its operations by ensuring appropriate processes and controls are in place.
+As far as possible, through the activities of its Boards, Committees and personnel responsible for tax matters, the Group seeks to manage the level of tax risk arising from its operations by ensuring appropriate processes and controls are in place.

 The Group only takes tax positions which are justifiable and based on law, with advice taken from reputable professional firms where necessary.
 In accordance with internal governance procedures, any transaction that is likely to have material tax consequences must be referred to the Boards.

 To help manage tax risk, the Group’s taxation affairs are only handled by appropriately qualified and experienced staff and, where necessary, training is given to non-tax staff who are involved in processes which have tax implications.